 - Standard WPA2-PSK (AES) encryption is supported, provided by any standard modern access point.
 Old WPA and TKIP are not supported due to security concerns

 - In these devices, WPA2-EAP is supported in addition to WPA2-PSK.
 The devices support TLS, TTLS, and PEAP methods.
 For PEAP and TTLS, the MSCHAPv2 inner method is supported.
 The connection certificates (supported length 4096 bytes) can be stored on the internal storage of a Joan device (uploaded in the .PEM format)

 Joan devices can also connect to Wi-Fi networks without encryption.

 It might happen that this network is hidden when choosing a specific network for your Joan device.
 In such cases, you will have to use the Joan Configurator and manually connect to the network.

 Instructions on how to manually connect to a Wi-Fi network can be found here.

 Supported Wi-Fi channels

 Joan devices are able to connect to Wi-Fi channels spanning from 1 up to 11.

-While they cover the 1-11 channel specter, we highly advise setting your network to channels 1, 6, or 11 to ensure highest performance and connectivity of Joan 6 and Joan 13 devices.
+While they cover the 1-11 channel spectre, we highly advise setting your network to channels 1, 6, or 11 to ensure the highest performance and connectivity of Joan 6 and Joan 13 devices.